scindex/scindex/scindex.md

 ### Section: D99 - Provisional DATA MANAGEMENT Section
 _A temporary holding section for DATA MANAGEMENT components that do not fit into any other defined section.
 Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **D9900**: Provisional DATA MANAGEMENT Section Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Provisional DATA MANAGEMENT Section section.

 - **D9999**: Uncategorized DATA MANAGEMENT Component
   - *Description*: A provisional item for a component in the DATA MANAGEMENT division that lacks a formal section or item category.
 Please open a 'Suggestion' issue to have this component and its category formally added.

 ## Division: P - PLATFORM & INFRASTRUCTURE
 *This division covers the foundational components on which the software operates.*

+### Section: P00 - PLATFORM & INFRASTRUCTURE Summary
+_A high-level summary of the entire PLATFORM & INFRASTRUCTURE division._

+- **P0000**: Overall PLATFORM & INFRASTRUCTURE Summary
+  - *Description*: A document that provides a high-level summary, architectural vision, or guiding principles for the entire PLATFORM & INFRASTRUCTURE division.

 ### Section: P01 - Compute
 _Execution environments for code, from virtualized hardware to serverless functions.
 Covers VMs, containers, bare-metal processors, and specialized hardware accelerators._

+- **P0100**: Compute Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Compute section.

 - **P0110**: Virtual Machines
   - *Description*: Emulated computer systems that provide the functionality of a physical computer.
 They run on a hypervisor and allow multiple OS instances on a single machine.